 Employment Law 101 for the Small Business Owner

-Posted on October 4th, 2021
+Updated on 4 October 2021

 As a small business owner, employing your first employee can be both an exciting and daunting experience.
 Part of figuring everything out as a small business owner is understanding the employment law and compliance perspective, which could be enough to cause one to reconsider the whole thing.

-However, growing your team is a vital part of growing a successful business, so here is employment law 101 that every small business owner needs to keep in mind.
+However, growing your team is a vital part of growing a successful business, so here is Employment Law 101 that every small business owner needs to keep in mind.

-1. Employment Contracts:
+1. Employment Contracts

 While an employment contract is not necessary to effective employment, having one in place is always a good idea and a legal requirement.
 Section 29 of the Basic Conditions of Employment Act (BCEA) sets out what must be included in an employment contract.

 Outside of a contract of employment or in situations where employment is in dispute, Section 200A of the Labour Relations Acts (LRA) sets out the conditions under which one is presumed to be an employee.
-Those condition are as follows:
+Those conditions are as follows:

 1. “the manner in which the person works is subject to the control or direction of another person;